QueriumCorp/edx-platform/common/djangoapps/third_party_auth/lti_consumers/willolabs/README.md

 **Provides efficient bidirectional integration capability between Rover and the external system for real-time student grade syncronization.**

 ## cache.py
-Provides lazy-reader caching objects for course, course enrollment, and grades
+Provides lazy-reader caching objects for course, course enrollment, assignments, and grades

 ## provisioners.py
 Provides automated course provisioning capability so that, when/if necesary, students are automatically enrolled in the correct Rover course based on the LTI data passed to Rover during their LTI authentication.

+## tasks.py
+Real-time Willo Labs Grade Sync.
+Called asynchronously via Celery when Rover students click the submit button on a Rover assignment problem.
+Calculates the grade and posts to Willo Labs api.

+## utils.py
+Willo Labs api methods.

+## management.commands.gradesync.py
+Command-line tool to bulk grade sync all students / all assignments for a course_id.